MicrosoftDocs/learn/learn-pr/azure/aks-governance-azure-policy/resources/AKS_policy.md

 ## Prerequisites

-- A basic understanding of Azure Kubernetes Service concepts such as Kubernetes API, cluster and pod
+- A basic understanding of Azure Kubernetes Service concepts such as Kubernetes API, cluster, and pod
 - Deployed a fully running instance of an AKS cluster

 ## Summary